Sebastian Sfârlea

-Sebastian "Sebi" Ioan Sfârlea (born 26 July 1981) is a Romanian former footballer who played as a midfielder.
-In his career, Sfârlea played mostly for Bihor Oradea, but also for teams such as FC Vaslui, Politehnica Iași, FCM Târgu Mureș or CS Mioveni.
-Despite his height of only 1.65m, Sfârlea is recognized for his very strong shot and is considered as a very good free kick taker.
+Sebastian "Sebi" Ioan Sfârlea (born 26 July 1981) is a Romanian former professional footballer who played as a midfielder.
+In his career, he played mostly for Bihor Oradea, but also for teams such as FC Vaslui, Politehnica Iași, FCM Târgu Mureș or CS Mioveni.
+Despite his height of only 1.65 m, Sfârlea is recognized for his very strong shot and is considered as a very good free kick taker.